-The European Medicines Agency's Committee for Medicinal Products for Human Use (CHMP) prepares scientific guidelines in consultation with regulatory authorities in the European Union (EU) Member States, to help applicants prepare marketing-authorisation applications for human medicines.
-Guidelines provide a basis for practical harmonisation of how the EU Member States and the Agency interpret and apply the detailed requirements for the demonstration of quality, safety and efficacy that are in the Community directives.
+The European Medicines Agency's Committee for Medicinal Products for Human Use prepares scientific guidelines in consultation with regulatory authorities in the European Union (EU) Member States, to help applicants prepare marketing authorisation applications for human medicines.
+Guidelines reflect a harmonised approach of the EU Member States and the Agency on how to interpret and apply the requirements for the demonstration of quality, safety and efficacy set out in the Community directives.

 - Status of European Medicines Agency scientific guidelines and European Pharmacopoeia monographs and chapters in the regulatory framework applicable to medicinal products

 This section of the website updates and replaces the previous volume 3 of the rules governing medicinal products in the European Union (EudraLex), published by the European Commission.
 It contains:

 - all valid guidelines originally published in volume 3;

 - all valid guidelines published by the Agency since 1995;

 Depending on each guideline’s status, one or more of the following documents are available:

 - draft guideline;